 Atlantic hurricane season officially runs from June 1 until November 30, but don’t let that put you off.
 Hurricanes are not regular occurrences in the Caymans.
 The last one that hit was in 2004, although another passed nearby in 2008.

-I last visited in May and the temperature sat at a balmy 90+F/30C all week and dipped to about 27 overnight.
+When I visited in May the temperature sat at a balmy 90+F/30C all week and dipped to about 27 overnight.
 Come July/August and you can expect only another 5 or 10F and maybe dipping to the high 70s in January.
+I also most recently visited in December and loved the temperature, in the mid-20s.
+Too cold for me to swim in the pool though!

 What to wear day time in the Caymans